vmaurop/Queries/README.txt

 (6 numbers between [1-4] in a random way)

-after that, we have a menu which asks us what we want to do. exit, new data 1.Average 2.Min 3.
-Max ......etc
+after that, we have a Menu which asks us what we want to do.

+----exit, new data 1.Average 2.Max 3.
+Min ......etc -------

 assume that we enter: 2
 (Option:2)
-means that we want to calculate the minimum of the sequence
+means that we want to calculate the maximum of the sequence

 Or next, we enter
 Option: new data